top of page

 Biography

-Emily Taylor Rice is an artist and an educator with a BS and MA in Art Education.
+Emily Taylor Rice is an artist and educator with a BS and MA in Art Education.
 She holds an MFA in Print Media + Photography from Boston University College of Fine Arts.
-Her teaching experience includes art education both nationally and internationally.
+Her teaching experience includes art education in the United States, Kuwait, Taiwan, and China.

 Emily Taylor Rice